replane-dev/replane-python/docs/source/installation.md

 pip install replane[async]
 ```

-This adds [httpx](https://www.python-httpx.org/) as a dependency, enabling the `AsyncReplaneClient`.
+This adds [httpx](https://www.python-httpx.org/) as a dependency, enabling the `AsyncReplane` client.

 ## Installing from source